Dental Bridges Mt. Pleasant, MI

 Dental Bridges: What to Expect

 Fixed dental bridges can be completely installed in just two visits.
-A local anesthetic will be administered and your abutment teeth will have their enamel prepared for crowns to be placed.
+A local anesthetic will be administered, and your abutment teeth will have their enamel prepared for crowns to be placed.
 Molds of the abutment teeth will be made to allow for the creation of three-dimensional computer models that will be used to create the crowns.
-During this first visit, a temporary bridge will be installed so that you will still be able to eat and speak as you’re accustomed to until your permanent bridge is constructed.
+During this first visit, a temporary bridge will be installed so that you can eat and speak as you’re accustomed to until your permanent bridge is constructed.

-Once your permanent bridge is ready, you will need to return for a second visit to have it permanently placed.
-It will take some time for you to become accustomed to the feel of the new bridge against your tongue, lips, and cheeks, but will eventually come to accept it as part of your own teeth.
+Once your permanent bridge is ready, you must return for a second visit to have it placed.
+It will take some time for you to become accustomed to the feel of the new bridge against your tongue, lips, and cheeks, but eventually, you will accept it as part of your teeth.

 Dental Bridges FAQs